My-game-journal/blood_experiment_platformer/README.md

 ### 🧬 Upcoming Plot

 As the main character, you'll search for a trustworthy doctor or resources.
 You find yourself in a forest after a mysterious break from life.
 Strange marks on your skin suggest possible injections — you fear you’ve been infected and that viruses are killing you from within.
 Your character becomes weaker with each level.
-Our character must rest, eat and in some cases our hero may become addicted to some substances.
+Our character must rest, eat, drink and in some cases our hero may become addicted to some substances.

 You must find a way to examine your blood.
 Can the doctor be trusted?
 You begin your journey equipped with medieval armor, a sword, and a shield — found in the forest after a party...